launchdarkly/sdk-test-harness/docs/service_spec.md

 The `evaluate` property in the request body will be a JSON object with these properties:

 * `flagKey` (string): The flag key.
-* `context` (object): The context properties.
-This is required for server-side SDKs, and omitted for client-side SDKs.
+* `context` (object, optional): The context properties.
+  * For client-side SDKs, this is always omitted.
+  * For server-side SDKs, this is required unless `user` is provided instead.
+* `user` (object, optional): Can be sent instead of `context` to use an old-style user JSON representation.
 * `valueType` (string): For strongly-typed SDKs, this can be `"bool"`, `"int"`, `"double"`, `"string"`, or `"any"`, indicating which typed `Variation` or `VariationDetail` method to use (`any` is called "JSON" in most SDKs).
 For weakly-typed SDKs, it can be ignored.
 * `defaultValue` (any): A JSON value whose type corresponds to `valueType`.
 This should be used as the application default/fallback parameter for the `Variation` or `VariationDetail` method.
 * `detail` (boolean): If true, use `VariationDetail`.
 If false or omitted, use `Variation`.